slynch-a11y/sarah_e_lynch/src/markdown/blog/focus-indicators.md

 * Minimum area: The contrasting area is at least double the area of a 1 CSS pixel perimeter of the unfocused component;
 * Not obscured: No part of the focus indicator is hidden by author-created content.

-This Success Criterion expands the minimum area to 2px around the perimeter.
+This Success Criterion expands the minimum area to at least double the area of a 1px perimeter.
 The change in color contrast between the focused and unfocused state must be at least 4.5:1.
 Finally, no part of the focus indicator should be obscured by other content on the page.

 ## Common CSS Properties to Style Focus